IGUAZU

 The Jesuit ruins

-The Jesuit ruins in Paraguay are a Unesco World Heritage and equal or exceed the similar Argentinean Jesuit ruins.
-The problem is mainly the distances (150 miles…), the roads (secondary ones) and the bureaucracy (the necessity of the visa).
+The Jesuit ruins in Paraguay are a Unesco World Heritage and are very similar to the Argentinean Jesuit ruins.
+The problem is mainly the distances (150 miles), the roads (secondary ones) and the bureaucracy (the necessity of the visa).

 The Bertoni Museum is an interesting visiting site for those interested in botanic and zoological issues.
-Bertoni was a remarkable Suisse scientist (died in 1929), with a valuable intervention in the study of the tropical (and particularly the Paraguayan) flora and fauna.
+Bertoni was a remarkable Suisse scientist (died in 1929), who had an important contribution to the study of the tropical (particularly the Paraguayan) flora and fauna.

 The Itaipu Damp